lidofinance/docs/docs/guides/node-operator-manual.md

 #### Using the batch key submitter UI

-Lido has specialised key submitters: [Mainnet web interface for submitting the keys] and a [Testnet web interface for submitting the keys].
+Lido provides UIs for key submission: [Mainnet web interface for submitting the keys] and a [Testnet web interface for submitting the keys].

-It will require that all keys are validated first - click the check button.
-Please be patient - we aim to process 1k keys under a minute, but several users can be checking keys simultaneously, so the process can take longer.
-Also, please don't update the page manually - UI will automatically repeat failing requests and will show an error if retries fail.
+Please, validate the keys before submission by clicking the check button.
+We're aiming to check 1k keys / minute, so this could take some time.
+Please, don't refresh the page during the checks — this would just start the process over from the very beginning.

 This tool will automatically split the keys into chunks and submit the transactions to Metamask for approval.